Navigation: Program use > Configuration > Network connection >

 To log data from more than one TCP/IP connection, you would create and configure multiple port configurations.
 You can manage the configuration created with a drop-down menu near the "Plus" button (fig. 2.2.1).

 The "IP settings" tab contains indispensable settings of any TCP/IP port: IP address and port.

 Fig. 2.2.2 TCP/IP parameters

 This option is active in the server mode and allows you to enter one or more IP addresses that have access to the server.
-IP addresses that are not listed in this fields will be refused by the server.
-This options is very useful if you transfer your data over Internet connection or your server PC is connected to a big corporate network.
+The server refuses connections from any other IP address.
+This option is very useful if you transfer your data over an Internet connection or your server computer is connected to a big corporate network.
 You can specify multiple addresses - one per row.
-If you'll not specify any address here, then Advanced TCP/IP Data Logger will accept connections from all IP addresses.
+If you do not specify any address here, then Advanced TCP/IP Data Logger will accept connections from all IP addresses.

 After you install Microsoft Windows XP Service Pack 2 (SP2), our Advanced TCP/IP Data Logger may not seem to work.
 Windows Firewall, enabled by default, blocks unsolicited access to your computer via the network and may be blocking the normal operation of the program.
 To provide increased security to Windows XP users, Windows Firewall blocks unsolicited connections to your computer.
 When Windows Firewall detects incoming network traffic that it does not recognize, a Security Alert dialog box appears.
 The security alert dialog box looks like this: